Skip to main content

 prerender

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

-Controls whether or not examples are pre-rendered in a JSDOM environment (or Chrome if you are using happo-plugin-puppeteer).
+Controls whether examples are pre-rendered in a JSDOM environment (or Chrome if you're using happo-plugin-puppeteer).
 The default is true.
 Set to false to let your examples render remotely on the happo.io browser workers instead.
-This can help resolve certain rendering issues (e.g. when using a shadow DOM).
-The downside of rendering remotely is that errors are harder to surface.
+This can help resolve certain rendering issues (e.g., when using shadow DOM).
+The downside of remote rendering is that errors are harder to surface.

 module.exports = {